libapps/libapps-mirror/ssh_client/README.md

 * [third_party/]: All third party projects have a unique subdir.
   Do not try to run these directly as they rely on settings in [build.sh].
   * [depot_tools/]: Tools used by webports.
+  * [ldns/]: DNS library supporting DNSSEC and such.
   * [mandoc/]: Tools to generate html from man pages.
   * [naclsdk/]: NaCl SDK/toolchain for cross-compiling to Native Client.
   * `openssh-*/`: Code to download & build [OpenSSH].